Raudbjorn/leiguvaktin/README.md

 A Play Framework(2.5.*) project.

-So far only mbl.is is supported.
+So far only mbl.is and visir.is is supported.
 More to come!